khalid-hussain/shaheen/chap20.md

 Rabia said, "So, can't I support you in a death of dignity."

-Badr Bin Mughira said, "Rabia!
+Badr bin Mughira said, "Rabia!
 I don't have any misunderstanding about you.
 I have seen you smile in front of the stack but I don't have the right to take you onto dangerous pathways of my life for the joy of a few days.
 There are nothing but calamities for you in my companionship.
 Rabia!
 I knock on the door of death